 ./configure --prefix=/usr/local make sudo make install

-If you installed Agordejo through a packager manager or yourself simple use your application launcher
+If you installed Agordejo through a package manager or yourself simply use your application launcher

 or terminal to start the executable